HarryCope/QA-Cinema-OMD/ReadMe.md

 Push the changes up to github

-Note: This is secure because our database is not open to public accessiblility, and our SSH keys used during the pipeline only exist on the instances, the key names used to connect to the instances remain secure.

 --------------------------------------------------------------------------------

-Go back to `<jenkins-instance-IP>:8080`

-Your build should be triggered by the GitHub Webhook
+Back on Jenkins your build should be triggered by the GitHub Webhook

 You can click on the boxes to see the output of the stages

 When it finishes the app will be on port 8080 on the app instances public IP

-You can make changes to the Jenkinsfile to change the pipeline
+Jenkis should now be successfully setup on your machine to build from the dev branch (Change this is the Jenkins file to set to main branch) if Jenkins does not build automatically then you may need to foracea build via the dashboard.